That's Systemd/Linux. Linux is only the kernel you know.

 But perhaps you were talking legally.
 Well, I checked the laws in my jurisdiction; whilst there is a uniform minimum legal limit, there's an exemption for bikes so long as they keep to the edge of the outside lane where possible, and don't go on roads where bikes are explicitly disallowed (motorways, etc).
 Though quite frankly, that doesn't matter.
 I've never seen anyone get a ticket for riding a bike too slowly, nor can I imagine one being issued (apart from anything, it'd be pretty easy for the offender to get away - no plates to record, more maneuverability than a cop in a car, and faster than a cop on foot).

-cyclists ".
-As the old adage goes - " should not be allowed on congested roads If wishes were horses, beggars would ride".
+You said it yourself; "cyclists should not be allowed on congested roads".
+As the old adage goes - "If wishes were horses, beggars would ride".
 We can either sit here arguing all day about what should be, or we can talk about what can be.
 If you continue to talk about what should be, then the problem will never go away.
 And if you're not interested in an actual solution, one that benefits both parties, then there's no point in talking to you.

 You missed a major point in your acceleration theory; cars have much more power than bicycles which more than compensates for the weight difference.
 I have never been out-accelerated by a bicycle for more that 40 feet(and I do not drive a hot car).
 Now I am on the cyclist's bumper and limited by the cyclist's speed.
 The same thing can be said for every other driver in the line that was passed at the stop by the cyclist.